gassbanterr/orbiscast/README.md

 | `/refresh <type>` | Refresh the specified data.
 Type can be "all", "channels", or "programme". |

 _The available channels will be shown when tab-completing the channel name, but only up to 25 channels will be shown at a time, since Discord limits the number of options in a command.
 Use the `/list` command to see all available channels, and then either navigate from there or use the channel name directly._

+## Known Issues

+If your issue is not listed here, please report it in the [Issues](https://github.com/zbejas/orbiscast/issues) section.

+- The streamer hangs if the stream is killed from the source side.
+I have not yet found a way to detect this, so the only remedy is to restart the bot for now.